Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Discussion

 \section{Discussion}

-In this work, we trained two types of artificial neural networks, the FFNN and the RNN, on the cue-combination task to investigate their dynamical mechanisms and dynamical characteristics of performing sampling-based probabilistic inference.
-To achieve this, we made PPC signals and after input them to neural networks, reckoned a time series of output signals as a probability distribution.
-Then, we calculated KL divergence from it to a posterior distribution as a loss function, and carried out a gradient descent training.
+In this study, we trained two types of ANNs, the FFNN and the RNN, on the cue-combination task to investigate their dynamical mechanisms and characteristics of performing sampling-based probabilistic inferences.
+To achieve this, we made input signals encoding external cues by PPC and trained the ANNs to generate the output as a sampling of posterior probability distribution using the gradient descent scheme.

-Firstly, the results showed that training succeeds in both the FFNN and the RNN, hence sampling-based probabilistic inference is available in the neural networks.
-However, the mechanisms underlying the sampling in FFNN and RNN differ from each other: the FFNN adjusts amplitudes of fluctuation of the input signals appropriately when they are feed-forwarded into the hidden layer to realise a sampling from the posterior distribution whilst, in the RNN, dynamics in the hidden layer which can be decomposed into fixed points and perturbations around them plays an important role in the sampling.
+First, the results showed that training was successful for both ANNs.
+Hence, sampling-based probabilistic inferences are possible using the ANNs.
+However, the mechanisms underlying the sampling in FFNN and RNN differ: the FFNN adjusts amplitudes of the fluctuation of the input signals appropriately when they are feed-forwarded into the hidden layer to realize a sampling from the posterior distribution; whereas, in the RNN, dynamics in the hidden layer, which can be decomposed into fixed points and perturbations around them, play a crucial role in the sampling.
 Moreover, it was revealed that the RNN employs two different mechanisms depending on the posterior variance.
-When the posterior variance is small, the angle of fluctuation of internal state ${\bf h}(t)$ is taken into account while the landscape of the system near fixed points was manipulated in the posterior variance is large.
-It is also suggested that this difference in the sampling mechanisms leads to the superiority of the RNN in accuracy.
+When the posterior variance was small, the angle of the fluctuation of the internal state ${\bf h}(t)$ was considered, whereas the landscape of the system near fixed points was manipulated when the posterior variance was large.
+It is also suggested that this difference in the sampling mechanisms leads to the superiority of the RNN in terms of accuracy.